gillianlaming/Calendar/README.md

 * upload everything to ec2
 *CSRF code in web application and security under solutions: examples 1 and 2
-* email tutor "show create table" for all of the table creations
+* email tutor "show create table" for all of the table creations *creative portion: ajax request to google maps to look for their location